rancher/fleet/README.md

 ## Get Status

-Get status of what fleet is doing
+Get status of what Fleet is doing:

 ```shell
 kubectl -n fleet-local get fleet